djdv/go-ipfs/mount/mount.md

 ```

-A version of the `pinfs` (a directory which lists the node's pins as files and directories) has been implemented using this method.
-Its use within FUSE looks like this:
+A version of the `pinfs` (a directory which lists the node's pins as files and directories) has been implemented using this method. ~~Its use within FUSE looks like this:~~
+This is how it was, but it's in the process of being changed for standards compliance.
+## Old
+___
 ```go
 // OpenDir(){
 dir, err := transform.OpenDirPinfs(fs.Ctx(), fs.Core())